eudemonics/1plus1toolkit/README.md

 if you don't have "developer options" in your settings anywhere, you'll have to enable it. go to your general settings to "about phone" and tap on the build info (towards the bottom) 7 TIMES. then open "developer options" in settings and enable android USB debugging.

-open command prompt or terminal window to scripts directory. start toolkit by entering:
+open command prompt or terminal window to scripts directory. start the toolkit by entering:
 "python opotoolkit.py"

 if everything is installed and in the right places, you should see a menu like the attached screenshot. if for some reason you get a permission denied error, try launching the command prompt or terminal as administrator or superuser.